StephanJ98/Java_MultiThreading_Examples/README.md

 # :rocket: Examples of Java MultiThreading

-:pencil: Basic example of MultiThreading in Java, actualy only with the extending Thread Class method.
+:pencil: Basic example of MultiThreading in Java, actually only with the extending Thread Class method.

-In the file ``twoClasses.java`` we need two classes our main class, in this case ``Hello`` and another class that extends de Thread class, in this case ``MyThread``.
+In the file ``twoClasses.java`` we need two classes in our main class, in this case ``Hello`` and another class that extends the Thread class, in this case ``MyThread``.

 We are going to start with the easy class. ``MyThread`` (***In this case***) we need a var that stores the name of the Thread, for this we are using an integer.